Stop making New Year’s resolutions and do this instead.

 - Want to climb Mt.
 Everest?
 But don’t like climbing stairs?
 Want to run a marathon?
 But your sofa is your best friend?
 You get my drift.
 You gotta crawl, before you walk and walk before you run.
 So be realistic with yourself in whatever you’d like to achieve so you can set yourself up for success, not failure.
 Ask yourself if you’re willing to do what it takes to achieve what you want.
 Take running a marathon for example.
 If you don’t like running or don’t want to put in the necessary time to properly train for a marathon, why is it on your list?
 It’s good to pick a challenge; just not one you’re going to dread doing.

-Bonus: Get Clear and make your Intentions S.M.A.R.T (Specific, Measurable, Attainable, Realistic, Timely) & make sure you’re surrounded by a supportive environment.
-It’ll be hard to get to where you’re going if you’re not clear or have the right support.
+Bonus: Get Clear and make your Intentions S.M.A.R.T (Specific, Measurable, Actionable, Realistic, Timely) & make sure you’re surrounded by a supportive environment.
+It’ll be hard to get to where you’re going if you’re not clear or have the right support system.

 Our lives are in our hands and it’s up to us to make it a great one!